RH (NYSE:RH) Price Target Raised to $770.00

-RH (NYSE:RH) had its price objective lifted by equities researchers at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $634.00 to $770.00 in a note issued to investors on Thursday, Benzinga reports.
-The brokerage currently has a “buy” rating on the stock.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s price objective would suggest a potential upside of 25.95% from the stock’s current price.
+RH (NYSE:RH) had its price objective upped by research analysts at JPMorgan Chase & Co. from $750.00 to $770.00 in a note issued to investors on Thursday, The Fly reports.
+The firm presently has an “overweight” rating on the stock.
+JPMorgan Chase & Co.‘s price target would indicate a potential upside of 25.95% from the stock’s previous close.

-Several other equities research analysts have also weighed in on RH.
-Telsey Advisory Group increased their target price on shares of RH from $600.00 to $675.00 and gave the stock an “outperform” rating in a report on Monday.
-Cowen increased their target price on shares of RH from $600.00 to $680.00 and gave the stock an “outperform” rating in a report on Wednesday, April 14th.
-Barclays increased their target price on shares of RH from $562.00 to $675.00 and gave the stock an “overweight” rating in a report on Friday, March 26th.
-Citigroup increased their target price on shares of RH from $634.00 to $770.00 and gave the stock a “buy” rating in a report on Thursday.
-Finally, Jefferies Financial Group upgraded shares of RH from an “underperform” rating to a “hold” rating and raised their price objective for the stock from $335.00 to $500.00 in a report on Friday, March 26th.
-Seven investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus target price of $637.94.
+A number of other analysts have also issued reports on RH.
+Barclays raised their target price on RH from $562.00 to $675.00 and gave the company an “overweight” rating in a report on Friday, March 26th.
+Zacks Investment Research lowered RH from a “buy” rating to a “hold” rating and set a $660.00 target price on the stock. in a report on Wednesday, May 19th.
+Robert W. Baird raised their target price on RH from $510.00 to $650.00 and gave the company a “neutral” rating in a report on Thursday.
+Wells Fargo & Company raised their target price on RH from $575.00 to $700.00 and gave the company an “overweight” rating in a report on Tuesday, May 25th.
+Finally, William Blair reaffirmed an “outperform” rating on shares of RH in a report on Tuesday, April 27th.
+Seven analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and an average target price of $612.63.

 RH Company Profile